dedalus-enterprise-architect/openshift-logging-efk/deploy/elasticsearch/test/README.md

-# Elasticsearch Index Settings
+# EFK Stack HowTo

-## Working in progress
+|| This is a working in progress paragraph

 - *parse: json*